Bluetooth-Compose/Bluetooth-Compose/README.md

 Well Bluetooth-Compose turns that concept on it's head by being useful when something DOES exist in your room.

 - We call this real things in real space.
-This is how it's always been.
+This is how it's always been!

 Yet the difference here is that for real Bluetooth devices in real space, their reality can be augmented by Bluetooth-Compose so that your bluetooth-device's virtual instrumentation can be rendered with it ... it's as though Bluetooth-Compose attaches a virtual computer monitor to every real bluetooth device that you have in the real-world around you, ... and that virtual monitor is capable of displaying what the bluetooth-device is doing, in real time! *And giving you the capacity to interact with it!*